diana-corona/AWSLambdaImageClassifier/README.md

 # Photo Classificartion Api
-API to upload, download, and classify photos from s3
+Image classification API that uploads, downloads and classify images from s3 using ResNet50 (ImageNet) pretrained neural network.

 ### To deploy
 1. Run 'serverless deploy' to upload the lambda function to aws